 Tomb of Shaykh Najm al Din al Kubra (Variant)

 Khanqah of Shaykh Najmuddin Kubra (Variant)

-Alternate: Shaykh Abu al-Jannab Ahmad ibn ‘Umar Tomb (Variant)
+Shaykh Abu al-Jannab Ahmad ibn ‘Umar Tomb (Alternate)